fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 | mixed*        | Don't know or none of the above |

 Note:
-: Most categories suggest the use of other intents to further describe the traffic pattern anticipated, e.g., the bulk category suggesting the use of the Message Size intents or the stream category suggesting the
+: Most categories suggest the use of other intents to further describe the traffic pattern anticipated, e.g., the bulk category suggesting the use of the Size to be Sent intent or the stream category suggesting the
 Stream Bitrate and Duration intents.